 Montana Homesteader

-Annie, her husband, and children live on a homestead in Montana.
+Annie, her husband, and her children live on a homestead in Montana.
 She was raised in a farmhouse and was taught by her mother and grandmother how to cook from scratch, preserve food, and grow plants at an early age.
 When she moved out and began renting, she made a garden at every home she lived in.

 I hope you've enjoyed this list of homesteading websites.
 Make sure to follow them on their social media platforms to stay up to date on their projects, gardens, and families.